Ten lessons I had to learn while living my first year after Nick Domitrovich's reagent HIV diagnosis

 It was as follows:

 - January - Allow me to be sad.
 Digest everything.
 Classify emotions.
 Drink them all.

 - February - Take the pieces.
-Go ahead.
+Move on.
 Start yoga.
 Do not drink.

 - March - Back to normal.

-I, Cláudio Souza, depended on the charity other girl of programs, who does not understand this, read here
+I, Cláudio Souza, depended on charity another girl of programs, that does not understand this, lea here

-She gave me what she could, and I do not even know if she could.
-I do not remember her face because my shame was so much that I could never look at her face and in the middle of all that tsunami where I was being swallowed, drowned and ground, I keep, still the image of a pair of black scarpin ' And well-formed legs (yes!
-Yes I am practically incorrigible and only a very wise woman has the formula to keep me at her side and faithful for more than three years I lived nine marriages lived together is married and the marriage more Short lasted 5 months, but the vast majority lasted for three years with the betrayal started at 23, 24th month.
+She gave me what she could, and I don't even know if she could.
+I don't remember her face, because I was so ashamed that I could never look at her face and in the middle of all that tsunami in which I was being swallowed, drowned and crushed, I still have the image of a pair of black pumps and with shapely legs (yes! yes! i am practically incorrigible and only a very wise woman has the formula to keep me by her side and faithful for more than three years. i lived nine marriages. she lived together is married and the most short lasted 5 months, but the vast majority lasted three years with the betrayal started in the 23rd, 24th month.

 Mara has kept me loyal to her for more than fifteen years, and if there was a time when the structures swayed, it was her that I asked for help (I was confused and I confused intellectual involvement with emotional involvement).
 On a beautiful Saturday I went out, called Mara, said everything that worried me and if she wanted me to come home and she said ...

-Editor's note: There is no cure and therefore there is nothing to rush.
+Editor's note: There is no cure, so there is nothing to rush.
 This very famous cure for 2020 (I want to burn my tongue and be wrong, but that is not what I read, see and hear in every serious place that deals with the subject or the AIDS disease) is something I don't know how it will be disgraced ...

 Now is it for 21?
 “Grab the Torch ”? (“ Holding the torch ”)?